axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 - the empty string, which will cause only the remaining character count to be displayed.
 - a nonempty string suffix, which will be appended to the remaining character count
 - a string template containing "##counter##", so that e.g. "still ##counter## characters left" will result in instantiated text like "still 9 characters left".

 ### counterMax

 String-valued `counterMax` defines the validation error message that the user will see upon reaching `maxLength` characters.

+### maxLength

+Defines a maximum number of characters, that a user has available.
+Attention: If the user uses ALL available characters, a validation message will occur and the form should not be submittable.
+Therefore, the counter of available characters left displays always the value of `maxLength -1`.
+The reason for this strange behavior is, that another implementation is not possible without getting rid of the internal html `<textfield>` element, which would degrade the accessibility rating of the component.

+### counter

+Defines the text that the user will see, when he types into an input field that has the `maxLength`-attrbute set.

+### counterMax

+Defines the validation message that the user will see, if he uses more characters than that are actually allowed.

 ### required